 MCP TOOLS

-Built-in tools that scan your real repo, your live packages, and your running architecture — so your AI works with what's actually there, not what it remembers or guesses.
+Each one reads your real repo, your live packages, and your running architecture — so the suggestions you get back are grounded in your code, not generic guesses.

 get_project_context